CodeYourFuture/syllabus/docs/db/week-1/lesson.md

 ## Feedback

-Please spend two minutes reviewing this lesson to help us improve it for the future
+Please spend two minutes reviewing this lesson to help us improve it for the future.
+This feedback will be shared with volunteers.

 <Feedback module="SQL" week="Week 1" />